-The person-level weight for MEPS Panel 24 was developed using the 2019 full-year weight for an individual as a "base" weight for survey participants present in 2020.
-For key, in-scope members who joined an RU some time in 2020 after being out-of-scope in 2019, the initially assigned person-level weight was the corresponding 2019 family weight.
-The weighting process also included an adjustment for nonresponse over Rounds 4 and 5 as well as raking to the same population control figures for December 2020 used for the MEPS Panel 23 weights for key, responding persons in-scope on December 31, 2020.
+The person-level weight for MEPS Panel 24 was developed using the 2020 full-year weight for an individual as a "base" weight for survey participants present in 2021.
+For key, in-scope members who joined an RU some time in 2021 after being out-of-scope in 2020, the initially assigned person-level weight was the corresponding 2020 family weight.
+The weighting process also included an adjustment for person-level nonresponse over Rounds 6 and 7 as well as raking to the same population control figures for December 2021 used for the MEPS Panel 23 weights for key, responding persons in-scope on December 31, 2021.
 The same six variables employed for Panel 23 raking (education level, census region, MSA status, race/ethnicity, sex, and age) were also used for Panel 24 raking.
-Similar to Panel 23, the Panel 24 final weight for key, responding persons not in-scope on December 31, 2020 but in-scope earlier in the year was the nonresponse-adjusted person weight without raking.
+Similar to Panel 23, the Panel 24 final weight for key, responding persons not in-scope on December 31, 2021 but in-scope earlier in the year was the nonresponse-adjusted person weight without raking.

-Note that the 2019 full-year weight that was used as the base weight for Panel 24 was derived using the MEPS Round 1 weight and adjusting it further for nonresponse over the remaining data collection rounds in 2019 and raking to the December 2019 population control figures.
+Note that the 2020 full-year weight that was used as the base weight for Panel 24 was derived using the 2019 MEPS Round 1 weight and reflected adjustment for nonresponse over the remaining data collection rounds in 2019 and 2020 as well as raking to the December 2019 and December 2020 population control figures.